deniztraka/movie-trailers-api/README.md

 	q: searchPhrase
 });
 ```
 As a result; we can change our data services anytime by changing environment variable values.
+No dependencies.

 ##### Caching
 By using AWS Elasticache cluster, api requests will be faster as it is used further.